pantographe/view_component-form/README.md

 - always add the `custom-text-field` class;
 - add the `has-error` class if there is an error on the attribute (using `ViewComponent::Form::FieldComponent#method_errors?`).

-The rendered form field with now look like this:
+The rendered form field will now look like this:

 ```html
 <input class="custom-text-field" type="text" value="John" name="user[first_name]" id="user_first_name">